 In 2015 Nadine won the PEN Canada New Voices Award for writers under 30.
 She completed her MFA from the University of Guelph and now lives in Calgary, Alberta.
 Her stories can be found in the Globe and Mail, Grain, Prairie Fire, carte blanche, Hazlitt and elsewhere.

-Nadine's debut novel, Little Rabbit, is forthcoming from House of Anansi in 2023.
+Nadine's debut novel, Rabbit Rabbit Rabbit, is forthcoming from House of Anansi in 2024.

 She is represented by Samantha Haywood at the Transatlantic Agency.